zoumson/FunctionArgumentsTemplate/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a sample code of how you may detect a license plate on a image.
+This is a sample code of how you may regroup a function arguments in a class.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites